 - Medical Expenses

 Limits on Damages

-Fortunately for injured parties, Kentucky has no cap on damages in personal injury or car accident cases.
+Fortunately for injured parties, Kentucky places no cap on damages in personal injury or car accident cases.
 That means there are no state-imposed limits on the amount of damages you can receive.

-While there are no car accident damages caps in Kentucky, the state does impose a time limit on how long a driver may wait before filing a case (the statute of limitations).
+While there are no caps on car accident damages in Kentucky, the state does impose a time limit on how long a driver may wait before filing a case.
+This is known as a statute of limitations.
 In Kentucky, the limit is one year for lawsuits regarding injuries to people, but two years for lawsuits regarding damage to property.